wendersoncard/WordPress-Netflix-Style-Video-Streaming-Theme/README.md

 * Only show recently watched for logged in users
 * Meta data added to track recently watched based on user id
 * Woocommerce integration
-* Subscritption and Membership intergration
+* Subscritption and Membership integration
 * Login Register all powered by Woocommerce
 * Logo update
 * Background updates